WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

   - procmon
   - scripting
 ---
-AppV has a few weaknesses, one of them is Com+ Objects. Â It doesn't like Com+ Objects and sequencing an application with them generally results in this error message:
+AppV has a few weaknesses, one of them is Com+ Objects.
+It doesn't like Com+ Objects and sequencing an application with them generally results in this error message:

 <div>
 </div>